LajosPolya/aws-cdk-templates/deploy-lambda-from-s3/README.md

 # Deploy a Lambda

-This CDK app deploys a Lambda.
-The Lambda's code is written inline in the CDK for simplicity.
+This CDK app deploys a Lambda whose code is stored in a private S3 bucket.

 ## Useful commands